NabilNoaman/UniWebView/README.md

 #### I can not input text in some Android device, what happened?

-Unity 4.3 changed quite a lot in the Android Player, it broke the key press handle logic and I am working on it now.
-An update will be released as soon as this issue solved.
-If you are using versions before Unity 4.3, there should be no problem to input on Android.
 Please check if you set AndroidManifest.xml correctly.
-UniWebView need to start from a activity subclassed from UnityPlayerActivity and run as the main activity to slove a Unity issue which cause to input response.
+UniWebView need to start from a activity subclassed from UnityPlayerActivity and run as the main activity to solve a Unity issue which cause to input response.
 Follow the `Merge AndroidManifest.xml` section to config it properly.
 If you can not get it works, feel free to contact me.

+#### I am already using another plugin as the main activity in AndroidManifest.xml, what can I do?

+You have to modify either of that plugin or UniWebView to make they live together happily.
+Fortunately, UniWebView is shipped with source code contained, so you can modify it for your own use as you like.
+Please refer to [this tutorial](http://uniwebview.onevcat.com/recompile.html) about how to do it, and if you encountered any problems during it, please feel free to let me know.

 #### Can I load local html files by using UniWebView?